-Then, in April, SalesLoft started seriously building out the product department.
+Then, in April of 2016, SalesLoft started seriously building out the product department.
 Instead of putting all of the pressure on a one-man team to do it all, we hired a product manager and then a new head of product to split things up.
 And then these kind people reached out to me and asked me to take all of that awesome client feedback, my technical background in Salesforce and my love of making lists, and join them on the product journey.

 Of course, I said yes!
 So now I work in a pod of brilliant engineers, quality assurance, UI and UX, and I live at the intersection of what clients need, what stakeholders want, and what the engineers create.
 And it.
 Is.
 Amazing.